 We used LabVIEW to create a fully automated control program capable of independently controlling both the Protean Drive system and the dynamometer via CAN, as well as providing integrated fault monitoring and data logging.
 It was easy to integrate with our existing third-party CAN hardware through the use of readily available LabVIEW drivers, which reduced development time dramatically.

 Our LabVIEW control program allows the user to create predefined test cycles in spreadsheet format that can be loaded and run when required.
 This includes options for looping or conditional execution of certain sections of the cycle based on any of the available inputs.
-Using the LabVIEW PID and Fuzzy Logic Toolkit, we were able to have automatic control to set torque, speed, temperature, or any other measured variable.
+Using the LabVIEW PID and Fuzzy Logic Toolkit (now included in LabVIEW Full and Professional editions), we were able to have automatic control to set torque, speed, temperature, or any other measured variable.
 To make the system fully automated we needed to include an error handling system that could monitor for many types of faults and shut the equipment down safely in the event of any failure.
 This means that the equipment can be left to run completely unattended while our engineers are free to do other things.